ux-indonesia-qC2n6RQU4Vw-unsplash

 Be Consistent

 One of the most important aspects of UX writing is maintaining consistency.
-You can only create quality UX text when it aligns with the style and tone you have chosen.
+A UX Writer can create quality UX text only when it aligns with the style and tone you have chosen.

 It does not matter how you write the numbers; just be consistent.